Joan of England, Queen of Sicily, Countess of Toulouse

 Fontevrault Abbey, Credit – Wikipedia

 At this time it was common for royal and aristocratic girls to marry young.
 Joan’s eldest sister Matilda married Henry the Lion, Duke of Saxony and Bavaria when she was 12 years old.
-The next sister, Eleanor, married King Alfonso VIII of Castile when she was 14 years old.
+The next sister Eleanor married King Alfonso VIII of Castile when she was 14 years old.
 Therefore, it was not unusual when King William II of Sicily sent ambassadors to England in 1176 when Joan was 11 years old to open marriage negotiations.
 Genetically, William was not Sicilian, but rather Norman.
 He was a member of the Hauteville family which rose to prominence in Europe, Asia, and Africa through its conquests in the Mediterranean, especially Southern Italy and Sicily.
 Joan and William, who was ten years older than Joan, were betrothed on May 20, 1176.

-On August 27, 1176, Joan left England for Sicily accompanied by John of Oxford who later became Bishop of Norwich and her uncle Hamelin de Warenne, Earl of Surrey who was an illegitimate son of King Henry II’s father Geoffrey of Anjou.
+On August 27, 1176, Joan left England for Sicily accompanied by John of Oxford who later became Bishop of Norwich and her uncle Hamelin de Warenne, Earl of Surrey, an illegitimate son of King Henry II’s father Geoffrey of Anjou.
 Typical for royal travel of the period, Joan was also accompanied by ladies-in-waiting, knights, clergy, and everything from cooks and seamstresses to grooms and blacksmiths.
 Joan’s eldest brother Henry the Young King accompanied her across the English Channel and then to Poitiers.
 In Poitiers, Joan was met by her brother Richard, who escorted her through the Duchy of Aquitaine across the County of Toulouse to Saint Gilles, a French port on the Mediterranean Sea.
 In Saint Gilles, Alfano of Camerota the Archbishop of Capua and Richard Palmer the Bishop of Syracuse greeted Joan on behalf of King William of Sicily.
 The travel across the Mediterranean Sea was dangerous and long and Joan did not reach Sicily until the end of January 1177.

 On February 13, 1177, Joan married King William II of Sicily and was crowned Queen of Sicily at Palermo Cathedral.
 The Sicilian court was very different than the courts Joan was used to.
 Much of Sicily was Muslim and this influence was obvious in the Sicilian culture where there were harems, and clothing and food much more exotic than what Joan had ever seen.
-According to chronicler Robert of Torigni, Joan gave birth to a son, called Bohemund, in 1182, but the child died in infancy.
+According to chronicler Robert of Torigni, Joan gave birth to a son Bohemund in 1182, but the child died in infancy.
 She may also have had miscarriages during this period.
-Her father, King Henry II of England, died in July of 1189.
+Her father, King Henry II of England, died in July 1189.
 In November of the same year, Joan was widowed when 36-year-old William died following an illness.

 Deathbed of King William II of Sicily, Credit – Wikipedia